sh1boot/sh1boot.github.io/drafts/evenly-distributed-colours.md

 ("deep" colours) work well well for lines on light backgrounds and fill colours behind light text.

+I think maybe the saturation might need to be increased for thin lines to help compensate for the limited screen coverage, but I don't want to dive into that detail right now.
+But this might lead to needing four versions of the palette rather than two.

 In CSS you can deduce a contrasting background colour with something
 like: `HSL(from currentColor 0, 0, clamp(0, l * -100 + 50, 1))` This
 negates the luminance and amplifies 100-fold so as to hit the limits